-With Medicare Annual Enrollment running from Oct.
+With Medicare Annual Enrollment fast-approaching from Oct.
 15 to Dec.
-7 – the yearly window when you can make changes to your Medicare coverage – now is a good time to find a plan that can best meet your needs.
+7 – the yearly window when you can make changes to your Medicare coverage – now is a good time to arm yourself with information to help you make an empowered decision this fall.

 Prescription drug plans can vary significantly.
 Each Part D plan has a list of drugs, called a formulary, which shows the drugs it covers.

 “When considering a Part D plan, be sure your medications are covered,” Anderson said.
 “Even if you don’t expect to change plans, it’s important to make sure your drugs will still be covered next year, as plans can change from year to year.”